Bunkai9448/NHL-07_public/Update-Mods/Readme.md

 - NHL 21 mod with improved NHL 06 GameCube AI and NHL09 AI (NHL21wit06ai)

-- Russian iso with improved textures and new(ish) rosters *by @RetroIGRUN * (NHL21 (FULL-UPD))
+- Russian mod with improved textures and new(ish) rosters *by @RetroIGRUN * (NHL21 (FULL-UPD))
 [it also has english versions]